How to make simple shutters & simple rules to follow

 It is okay to have some windows with shutters, and some without.

-In general, pairs of shutters flanking the window look best on taller, narrower windows.
+In general, a pair flanking the window look best on taller, narrower windows.
 And a one-flap shutter can look great on a smaller

 Don’t make this shutter mistake!